 Joe Hanly is former Lecturer in Fine Art at DIT and his work has also been exhibited globally and within Ireland.
 Hanly's impressive suspended and inverted tree installation was made in the Atrium Space in 2018, and will be re-created for an exhibition he is curating at the Highlanes Gallery, Drogheda, opening in May.

-The Atrium connects the public gallery to the individual artists’ private working spaces of Temple Bar Gallery + Studios.
-Current TBG+S studio artists are invited to use the Atrium to test experimental work or exhibit ideas and works in progress.
+Temple Bar Gallery + Studios’ Atrium connects the public gallery to the individual artists’ private working spaces.
+Current TBG+S studio artists are invited to use the Atrium to test experimental work or exhibit ideas and artworks in progress.